fbpx Skip to Content

 Using your preferred cast-on method and your smaller needles, cast on 90 (100, 110, 120) stitches.
 Join for knitting in the round, being careful not to twist.
 Place a marker at the join to mark the end of the round.

 Work 12 rounds of ribbing in the following pattern: *p1, ktbl; repeat from * to end of round.
+If you need help working the ktbl stitch, this blog post should be useful.

 Switch to larger needles.
 Begin working the hat pattern as follows, or see Chart A below: